Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 Now that youโve experienced some of the highlights itโs time to dive a bit deeper into Bangkok.
 There are a variety of activities you could explore today but I highly recommend experiencing Bangkokโs Chinatown.

-Depending on your interest, you could spend the day with an early wake up call to head to the Floating Markets and Maeklong Railway on a guided tour.
+Depending on your interest, you could spend the day with an early wake up call to head to the Floating Markets for a boat tour and Maeklong Railway.
 This tour lasts about 12 hours, so consider it the majority of your last day in Bangkok.

 What to do in Bangkokโs Chinatown